Australian Stumpy Tail Cattle Dog

 Baths are only needed when they get really dirty, and it’s important to brush their teeth regularly with special dog toothpaste to keep their teeth healthy.
 Cleaning their ears is also important to prevent infections.

-Don't forget to trim their nails every few weeks to keep them comfortable.
+Don’t forget to trim their nails every few weeks to keep them comfortable.
 By doing these things regularly, your Aussie Stumpy will stay clean, happy, and healthy.
+Also, crate training your dog can provide them with a safe, secure space and help with house training.

 If you’re thinking about adopting an Australian Stumpy Tail Cattle Dog, rescue organizations can help you find the right one for you.
 They offer support and resources to make sure you and your new furry friend are a perfect match.